-The School offers three four-year full-time courses leading to the degree of Bachelor of Science.
-These four-year full-time undergraduate courses aim to train professional geographers for entry into applied fields, with elective specialisation in biogeography, economic geography with emphasis on urban geography, or geomorphology and pedology.
-The physical basis of geography is studied systematically in the first year, while in the second year there is similar treatment of economic and social geography with additional consideration of geographic methods in general.
-There is progressive specialisation in the following years, but all courses in physical geography have common training in fundamental observation and data handling.
+The School offers three four-year full-time courses leading to the degree of Bachelor of Science, which aim to train professional geographers for entry into applied fields.
+There are elective specializations in biogeography and economic geography with emphasis on urban geography, or geomorphology and pedology.
+First year courses involve systematic studies of the physical or economic bases of geography.
+There is progressive specialization in the following years, but all courses in physical geography have common training in fundamental observation and data handling.
 For the award of honours, students will be required to have distinguished themselves in formal work, in additional assignments as directed by the Head of the School, and in the final year project for which a thesis will be required.